ua-eas/HipMail/readme.txt

 NB This is not a hosted application - in order to use it you will need to do the following:
 1. Have a working Google AppEngine account
 2. Download the the GAE Python SDK
-3. Download and amend the source code in this repo - updating the AUTH_TOKEN and ROOM_ID variables in the hipmailer.py file
+3. Download and amend the source code in this repo.
+Rename settings_template.py to settings.py and adjust the variables as appropriate.
 4. Upload to your own GAE account.

 The email address to which to send the notifications will depend on the AppEngine app_id you use - more details can be found on the Google help site here - http://code.google.com/appengine/docs/python/mail/receivingmail.html